convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/control-components/event.md

 Name | Description
 --- | ---
 Comment | Describes the object comment to include in the documentation report.  <p>This property generally contains an explanation about the object.</p>
+Event throttle time | Defines the throttle time in ms to be applied.
+If set it will overrides NgxApp event's throttle time.
 Event type | Defines the event type.
 Is active | Defines whether the component is active.